adanlessossi/bd-showcase/README.md

-# Microservices with Spring Boot and Spring Cloud
+# Microservices Showcase with Spring Boot and Spring Cloud
 Business &amp; Decision Showcase using Spring Boot and Spring Cloud.
 What we have done here is:

 * Simplified Microservices Communication using Feign REST Client